lunarriver/lunarriver.github.io/_posts/2025-09-29-vocabulary.markdown

 inherit
     ~ verb ~ to receive money, a house, etc. from someone after they have died 继承 ~ verb ~ to begin to have responsibility for a problem or situation that previously existed or belonged to another person 接手，承担（遗留的问题等）

+heir ~ noun ~ a person who will legally receive money, property, or a title from another person, especially an older member of the same family, when that other person dies 继承人
 ```

 initiate / initial / initiative